 I am always looking for new opportunities to collaborate with others.
-If you are interested, please feel free to reach out via the contact page or emailing me at annemcaninch (@) gmail.com
+If you are interested, please feel free to reach out via the contact link or emailing me at annemcaninch (@) gmail.com

 Currently, I am working on a set of short cello pieces inspired by my time as a guest composer at a music festival in the Adirondacks.
 The collection is title Melodies of Caroga, and the pieces paint imagery of the atmosphere, experiences, and the people I met while there.